-The Language and Literature Faculty offer three popular and successful A Levels and from 2017 will be fully linear with exams being taken at the end of the two year course.
-2016 will be the last year that we offer the AS, in common with most other schools as a result of curriculum changes.
-We follow the OCR A level specifications for Key Stage 5 English Language and English Literature and the WJEC (Eduqas) specification for Film Studies.
+The Language and Literature Faculty offer three popular and successful fully linear A Levels with exams being taken at the end of the two year course.
+We follow the OCR A level specifications for Key Stage 5 English Language, English Literature and Film Studies.
 The courses we offer are below, along with links to the specifications:

 Subject: Modern Foreign Languages

 Subject Leader: Mr Peter Ross